-Each year, the Office of Institutional Research, Assessment and Planning (IRAP) analyzes USC Upstate student population characteristics to provide data used for strategic planning and assessessment of operations.
-Reports of Freshmen, Graduates, and Transfers are completed and reflect trends in demographics, performance, retention, and matriculation as appropriate.
+Each year, the Office of Institutional Research, Assessment and Planning (IRAP) analyzes USC Upstate student population characteristics to provide data used for strategic planning and assessment of operations.
+Reports of freshmen, graduates and transfers are completed and reflect trends in demographics, performance, retention and matriculation as appropriate.

 2009 Freshmen Analysis

 2005-2009 Graduates Analysis

 These comprehensive reports, submitted to the Commission on Higher Education (CHE) annually, include information about the program, general education and program assessment.

 2013 IE Report